-The following Financial Services guidance note Produced in partnership with Sam Robinson, Duncan Turner and Jon Monks of CMS provides comprehensive and up to date legal information covering:
+The following Financial Services practice note Produced in partnership with Sam Robinson, Duncan Turner and Jon Monks of CMS provides comprehensive and up to date legal information covering:

 This Practice Note explains open banking and relevant legal and commercial issues.
 It covers: